SCKelemen/unicode/uax9/README.md

 ## Known Limitations

-- 0.013% of edge cases fail (69 out of 513,494 tests)
+- 0.005% of edge cases fail (25 out of 513,494 tests)
-- All failures involve empty isolate sequences with mixed directional contexts
+- All failures involve empty isolate sequences with specific weak/strong type interactions:
-  - Pattern: `R LRI PDI EN` where the empty isolate (LRI...PDI) is surrounded by different directional levels
+  - Pattern: `EN LRI PDI L` or `AN LRI PDI AN` where empty isolates need nuanced level assignment
-  - The isolate formatting characters don't yet inherit the level of their surrounding resolved context in all cases
+  - Affects interactions between numbers (EN, AN) and strong types (L, R, AL) in certain contexts
+  - The level assignment for empty isolates with mixed weak/strong types requires additional refinement

-The implementation uses full isolating run sequences (BD13) as specified in UAX#9 and is production-ready, handling 99.987% of Unicode's comprehensive test cases including all common real-world bidirectional text scenarios.
-The remaining failures are edge cases involving level assignment for empty isolate formatting characters in specific directional mixing scenarios.
+The implementation uses full isolating run sequences (BD13) as specified in UAX#9 and is production-ready, handling 99.995% of Unicode's comprehensive test cases including all common real-world bidirectional text scenarios.
+The remaining 25 failures are rare edge cases involving specific combinations of weak and strong bidirectional types around empty isolate formatting characters.

 ## Implementation Details